 We’re focused on planning, designing, delivering and maintaining key infrastructure to cater for Ipswich’s current and ever growing population.

-These works reflect our community vision and priorities.
-These works will deliver a safe, inclusive and connected community that protects the environment we all value.
-For more information please view the 3 Year Capital Works program.
+Our capital works program reflect our community vision and priorities, ensuring we deliver a safe, inclusive and connected community that keeps our city growing and protects the environment we all value.

 There are hundreds of projects on the go each year, large and small.
-You can find out about our Capital Works and Major Projects by searching in our interactive mapping system, or by viewing our entire 3 Year Capital Works Program.
+You can find out about our capital works program by searching in our interactive mapping system below.

 Ipswich City Council implement projects that support the direction of the City Vision, strategies and Corporate Plan.
 These major projects are in place to strengthen the city’s economy, environment and improve services and facilities for our residents, businesses and visitors.

-Ipswich City Council allocates funding each year to undertake road resurfacing and road rehabilitation works.
+Ipswich City Council allocates funding each year to undertake various road related projects including ongoing maintenance activities.
+Works include road resurfacing, road rehabilitation, intersection upgrades, road upgrades, on road cycle facilities, local area traffic management and safety upgrades (such as addressing blackspots).
 These keep our roads safe and operational.

 Ipswich City Council maintain 1,184km of shared footpaths and bikeways.
-To improve the safety and amenity of the City’s walkways and footpaths, Council undertakes a yearly footpath program including the construction of new paths and renewal of existing paths.
-The program is a carefully considered priority list, resulting from a condition audit of our entire footpath network and regular maintenance.
+To improve the safety and amenity of the City’s footpaths and bikeways, Council allocates funds each year towards the construction of new footpaths and the renewal and maintenance of existing footpaths.

-Time frames for new footpath projects may also be affected by factors such as major road projects or large scale developments throughout Maroondah.
+Time frames for new footpath projects may also be affected by factors such as major road projects or large scale developments throughout Ipswich.

 Each year, Ipswich City Council undertakes a number of kerb and channel projects.